Significantly-Different/ETL-Project/README.md

   ![](Images/Image2.1.png)
   ![](Images/Image2.2.png)

-* **L**oad: The data was chosen to compare and analyze the real life player attribues against the FIFA video game player attributes for the years 2019 and 2020.\
+* **L**oad: The data was chosen to compare and analyze the real life player attributes against the FIFA video game player attributes for the years 2019 and 2020.\
   ![](Images/Image3.png)
   ![](Images/Image4.png)
 • Tables\